Mentor Ohio Bankruptcy faqs

 What will happen to past child support or spousal maintenance?

 Child support, maintenance, or alimony are not dischargeable in any form of bankruptcy.
-However, depending on the circumstances, a Chapter 13 payment plan may help you get caught up on past
+However, depending on the circumstances, a Chapter 13 payment plan may help you get caught up on past due payments.

 What will happen to my retirement investments?